Austin Scott: Stock trades

 Scott has been a successful stock trader while serving in Congress.
 He bought 1,000 shares of Fuel Cell Energy, Inc. (FCEL) at $2 per share on October 30, 2020, and sold some shares on December 23, 2020, at $13.42 (a 571% increase), selling the remainder on January 14, 2021, at $17.60 (a 780% increase).
 The website Unusual Whales follows congressional stock trading and has created a page for Scott's trades.

+In October 2021, Business Insider reported that Scott had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose up to $165,000 worth of stock trades made by his wife in AT&T, Berkshire Hathaway, Ford Motor Co., and Johnson & Johnson.

 Political positions

 Abortion

 Scott opposes abortion and believes that human life begins at conception.

 Budget, taxes, and the economy

-Scott is in favor of a balanced budget amendment.
+Scott supports a balanced budget amendment.
 He voted for the Tax Cuts and Jobs Act of 2017.

 Cannabis

-Scott has a "D" rating from marijuana legalization advocacy organization the National Organization for the Reform of Marijuana Laws (NORML) for his voting history regarding cannabis-related issues.
+Scott has a "D" grade from marijuana legalization advocacy organization the National Organization for the Reform of Marijuana Laws (NORML) for his voting history regarding cannabis-related issues.